Continuing Education Activity

 Chronic telogen effluvium sometimes has a metabolic cause.

 Acute telogen effluvium is a self-limited condition.
-If the causative event is identified by history and has been adequately treated, there is no further treatment required.
+If the causative event is identified by history and has been adequately treated, no further treatment is required.
 If a hormonal or dietary imbalance or metabolic illness is present, hair growth will return after these factors are corrected.
 If a medication is the cause of the shedding, hair growth will restart after the medication is withdrawn.

 Hair transplantation has no role in the treatment of telogen effluvium.

-While topical minoxidil has not been proven to promote recovery of hair in telogen effluvium, it has theoretical benefit.
+While topical minoxidil has not been proven to promote recovery of hair in telogen effluvium, it has theoretical benefits.
 Patients who wish to take an active role in their treatment may choose to use minoxidil.

-The differential diagnoses includes:
+The differential diagnoses of telogen effluvium include:

 Morbidity is generally limited to mild cosmetic changes which are mild.
 Mortality has not been reported.

-It may take up to 6 months for hair growth to restart, and even longer for the growth to be appreciable by the patient.
-Patients often require reassurance of the normal recovery of their hair while the hair reenters anagen and grows normally.
+It may take up to six months for hair growth to restart, and even longer for the growth to be appreciable by the patient.
+Patients often require the reassurance of the normal recovery of their hair while the hair reenters anagen and grows normally.
 Patients may also worry that normal grooming of their hair worsens the hair shedding.
 Patients should be reassured that their hair is normal and that they can wash and style their hair as usual.

-The diagnosis and management of hair loss is with an interprofessional team that includes a dermatologist, primary care provider, nurse practitioner, and an internist.
-One type of hair loss is Telogen effluvium, which is a form of nonscarring alopecia characterized by diffuse, often acute hair shedding.
+The diagnosis and management of hair loss are with an interprofessional team that includes a dermatologist, primary care provider, nurse practitioner, and internist.
+One type of hair loss is telogen effluvium, which is a form of nonscarring alopecia characterized by diffuse, often acute hair shedding.
 In most cases, no cause is ever found.
 In any case, patients need to be educated that the condition is self-limiting.
 There is no need to prescribe hair growth medications or refer the patient for a hair transplant.
 The hair growth will return but it may take a few months or even a year.
 For most patients, the outcome is good.(Level V)